helmutlutz/blog/docs/_posts/2023-02-14-phyrexia-all-will-be-one-sealed.markdown

 - Keep in mind your cards with flashback which are in the graveyard.
 Wouldn't have mattered, but I still realized twice that I forgot about them.

 - Keep the curve low.
-ONE was a pretty aggro set and I'm guilty of underestimating that.
+ONE was a quite aggressive set and I'm guilty of underestimating that.
 After the first two matches I realized that I had to replace a 5- and 6 drop with a 2- and 3-drop.
 Worked much better.

 # Final words
-It was a fun experience, and I learned a lot.
+All in all, it was a fun experience, and I learned a lot.
 More than I would've learned playing MTG Arena for 3 months.
 So far, stay curious and keep learning!

 [splashing-limited]: (https://strategy.channelfireball.com/all-strategy/mtg/channelmagic-articles/to-splash-or-not-to-splash-in-limited/)